yuh-zha/AlignScore/README.md

 https://huggingface.co/yzha/AlignScore/resolve/main/AlignScore-large.ckpt

 # Training
 You can use the above checkpoints directly for factual consistency evaluation.
-However, if you wish to train an alignment model from scratch, use `train.py`.
+However, if you wish to train an alignment model from scratch / on your own data, use `train.py`.
 ```python
 python train.py --seed 2022 --batch-size 32 \
 --num-epoch 3 --devices 0 1 2 3 \